 - Resources, support, and a venue for teaching-related research

 If you are an international student serving as a TA for the first time, you may face challenges adjusting to new expectations about the amount of assistance students receive, how student work is evaluated, how students interact with you and how they behave in the classroom.
-Although the Lead Graduate Teacher offers help with these issues, we also strongly recommend that new international TAs attend international TA training workshops offered through the GTP.
+Although the Lead Graduate Teacher offers help with these issues, we also strongly recommend that new international TAs attend international TA training workshops offered through the CTL.